notquitethereyet/bert-finetuning-quantization/README.md

     - All hyperparameters and paths are stored in `config.yaml` for easy reproducibility (see below).
 2. **Tokenization:**
     - URLs are tokenized using the appropriate tokenizer, with truncation and padding to `max_length`.
+    - **Note:** DistilBERT and quantized models do **not** accept the `token_type_ids` argument.
+Any inference or benchmarking code must remove this key from the input batch.
+This is handled automatically in the provided scripts.
 3. **Parameter Freezing:**
     - All BERT layers except the pooler are frozen:
       ```python